 Last Updated on

 Recessions aren’t fun for most people, but restaurateurs stand to benefit from the economic dip in many ways.
-Recruitment and cost cutting are just two.
+Recruitment and reduced costs are just two.

 Why a Recession is Good for the Restaurant Industry

 1. Recruiting – According to the National Restaurant Association, one of the top 10 most pressing restaurant industry challenges for the last 20 years has been recruiting and retention of employees.
 However, each time there is a recession, the restaurant industry is one of the greatest benefactors.
 With unemployment currently hovering at 10%, the restaurant industry is finding job seekers that we would not have seen during periods of low unemployment.
 While many may see the restaurant industry as a short-term solution until something “better” comes along, often a large number of them end up staying in our industry and making a permanent career switch.
 During recessions the restaurant industry benefits with greater supply and quality workers and this is the very best time to bring in new talent.